-IBM on Wednesday announced that it is working to set up a software lab in Kochi, during a discussion between Kerala Chief Minister Pinarayi Vijayan, Sandip Patel, Managing Director, IBM India, and Gaurav Sharma, Vice-President, IBM India Software Labs.
+IBM on Wednesday announced that it is working on setting up a software lab in Kochi during a discussion between Kerala Chief Minister Pinarayi Vijayan, Sandip Patel, Managing Director, IBM India, and Gaurav Sharma, Vice-President, IBM India Software Labs.

-The three discussed the role of technology in accelerating the digital mission in the state.
+The three discussed technology’s role in accelerating the state’s digital mission.

 During the virtual meeting, Vijayan shared his vision of making Kerala a digital knowledge economy, the changes introduced in the IT policy, and the role of technology in helping various sectors reset and recover from the Covid-19 pandemic.